 Where literature is concerned, like all parts of Ireland, Galway has a special element to contribute to world culture.
-I am thinking, in particular, of Pádraic Ó Connaire and stories such as M'Asal Beag Dubh which we all read in school.
+I am thinking, in particular, of Pádraic Ó Conaire and stories such as M'Asal Beag Dubh which we all read in school.
 It is a most enchanting, delightful book.
-Pádraic Ó Connaire also wrote the most searing accounts of sexual and social isolation which would not have been printed or allowed in English.
+Pádraic Ó Conaire also wrote the most searing accounts of sexual and social isolation which would not have been printed or allowed in English.
 He was writing these wonderfully insightful stories in the 1920s.
 Of course, he was a bit of a drinker.
 When the statue of him was unveiled in Galway, some rag put a bottle of whiskey in his hand.

 They did worse to him.